-Adherence to the above will ensure compliance with the objectives set out in DfE publications relating to behaviour and discipline in schools and school exclusions as it will ensure:
+Adherence to the above will ensure compliance with the objectives set out in DfE publications relating to behaviour and discipline in schools and school suspensions and permanent exclusions.
+It will ensure:

-- that a pattern of behaviour be recognised; - that the Pastoral Team will be aware when intervention is warranted, thus avoiding more serious consequences; - abnormal behaviour patterns are observed, which may be an indication of underlying factors; - appropriate action may be taken; - in the event of exclusion all supporting material is available.
+- that a pattern of behaviour be recognised; - that the Pastoral Team will be aware when intervention is warranted, thus avoiding more serious consequences; - abnormal behaviour patterns are observed, which may be an indication of underlying factors; - communication with parents / carers is recorded - appropriate action may be taken; - in the event of suspension or permanent exclusion, all supporting material is available.